Luna-Klatzer/openhiven.py/pytest/README.md

 python3 -m pip install pytest pytest-asyncio
 ```

-Installing inside the main dir of the project the current state of the module so it can be used for testing:
+Installing inside the main dir of the project the current state of the module,
+so it can be used for testing:
 ```bash
 python3 -m pip install -e .
 ```